 Particular practices can help build an organizations culture that supports inter-organizational collaboration.
-Senior administrative leaders can, for example, purposefully model and invest in building
+Senior administrative leaders can, for example, purposefully model and invest in building collaboration.
+Moreover, training, coaching and mentoring can help 'boundary spanners' in their activities.
+Lastly, support for informal community-building between boundary spanners makes it easier to overcome divergences and discrepancies between organizational working routines (Gratton and Erickson, 2007: 100-109).

-4.3 CLOSING REMARKS
+4.3.
+Closing remarks

-To conclude, the first analyses indicate that within the transport domain involved political governmental actors can work more across conventional organizational and governmental boundaries.
-From the first scenario analysis, it becomes clear that for an intermodal and sustainable transition this is also necessary.
+To conclude, the best and medium case scenario both indicate that within the transport domain involved political governmental actors can work more across conventional organizational and governmental boundaries.
+With regard to the worst-case scenario no further administrative or policy-level integration is necessary.
 Our recommendations list coordination tools that political and administrative actors can utilize to seek more policy-level and administrative integration.
-In the next scenario reports we will further elaborate on the specific conditions under which the different coordination tools might work effectively in the federal Belgian context, resulting in full recommendations in the final report.
+In the next scenario report we will further elaborate on the specific conditions under which the different coordination tools might work effectively in the federal Belgian context.